NyasimiPhilip/2-arbitrary-precision-integer-calculator/README.md

 ## Limitations

 - Memory is limited by available system resources
-- Performance may degrade with very large numbers
 - Negative exponents are not supported
 - Logarithms return floor values only